Stackclash/5e-vault/5. Mechanics/Items/Wanderers Hide Hhhviii.md

 - **Properties**: Crafted by
 - **Weight**: 12.0 lbs.

 You gain a +1 bonus to AC while wearing this armor.
-In addition, you automatically succeed any Constitution saving throw to avoid exhaustion when travelling for long periods of time or travelling in extreme cold or heat.
+In addition, you automatically succeed any Constitution saving throw to avoid [[/5.
+Mechanics/Rules/Conditions.md#exhaustion\|exhaustion]] when travelling for long periods of time or travelling in extreme cold or heat.

 *Source: Hamund's Harvesting Handbook: Volume III p.
 99*